 Have a sourdough starter question?
 Check out the FAQ

 In this collection of the most frequently asked questions about sourdough starters, you're sure to find the answer to any lingering questions you might have.
-Questions range from whether using whole grains is ok, to what happens if your sourdough starter dies to what containers I like to use best for my starter.
+Questions range from whether using whole grains is okay, to what happens if your sourdough starter dies to what containers I like to use best for my starter.

 Have a sourdough starter problem?

 Are you having a problem with your sourdough starter?
-Check out my most-asked starter questions collected over the past 10+ years maintaining this site.
+Check out my most-asked starter questions collected over the past 10+ years of maintaining this site.